 The basic role of a volunteer is to work to the best of your ability and skill on the projects and opportunities which arise.
 We, in Ireland, have amazing education and advantages which we take for granted, but which can make a profound impact in Zambia.
-I am especially seeking teachers, librarians, educational psychologists, computer experts, accountants or financial advisors, but also anyone who can help.
+I am especially seeking teachers, librarians, educational psychologists, computer experts, accountants or financial advisors for our education projects.
+Our more recent developments into the area of vocational training means we are in need of electricians, plumbers and carpenters, but in reality we need anyone who can help.
 Remember that even being proficient at computers is a rare skill in Zambia so we will make use of the skills which you do have, to work in Zambia.
 We work as a team, together with our Zambian friends who guide us with the work.
 We use the skills which we have to get the job done.

 In order to fund the work in Zambia, we have to raise money.
 We need money to fund the micro finance project, to pay for the transport of a container of books to Zambia, to buy blocks and mortar and to pay builders for the construction of schools and even to pay local staff to run these projects.
-I have always paid my own air fare and cost of travel myself and I make a significant donation to the project myself every year, so none of the money I have ever raised has been used for the cost of my participation in these projects.
+The big project at the moment is to construct a new library building, and for that we need a large amount of money.
+I have always paid my own air fare and cost of travel myself and I make a significant donation to the projects myself every year, so none of the money I have ever raised has been used for the cost of my participation in these projects.
 Every cent raised counts and every cent gets to where it is needed.
 We need more money.
 That much will never change.
 Every volunteer is expected to raise a significant amount of money for these projects.